 Building a token with the ERC-20 standard is useful for a number of reasons.
 First, developers don’t have to start from scratch every time they build a new token or dApp.
 Because the ERC-20 standard has become a popular token standard, it generates a significant network effect.
 Developers and users can have confidence that any token created using the ERC-20 standard will interoperate with the hundreds of other ERC-20 tokens and those services that already accept ERC-20 tokens.

 Other advantages of the ERC-20 standard include fungibility and flexibility.
-Fungibility means that ERC-20 tokens are functionally identical and therefore interchangeable, which is important if developers want their tokens to act like money.
+Fungibility in this context means that all ERC-20 tokens are functionally identical and therefore completely interchangeable with each other, which is important if developers want their tokens to act like money.
 With respect to flexibility, ERC-20 tokens can be customized for a number of applications:

 Utility tokens, which can be used to obtain a specific service